Resident Evil 7: Biohazard: Banned Footage

 In Daughters, which takes place on October 10, 2014, a tropical cyclone causes a ship, the SS Annabelle, to go missing off the coast of Louisiana.
 Jack carries in an unconscious girl, Eveline, found nearby.
 Jack places her in Lucas' room and orders Zoe to get her fresh clothes.
 Zoe retrieves the clothes when a lightning strike knocks out the house's power, and Eveline disappears.
 Zoe searches for her and discovers Marguerite rambling in the bathroom, before she suddenly turns violent.
 Jack restrains her and orders Zoe to get some rope.
 Returning with the rope, Zoe discovers Jack attempting to drown Marguerite, and then deliberately stabs himself before Zoe.
 Zoe flees, witnessing Jack dragging Lucas towards the bathroom.
 Downstairs, Zoe encounters an apologetic Marguerite, who claims that she had heard voices in her head.
 Marguerite hands Zoe the car keys and tells her to leave.
 If the player completed optional objectives earlier in the game, they have the option of escaping to the camper van trailer.
-If the player tries to escape using the car, they will be confronted by Marguerite and Jack, the latter of whom kills Zoe.
-If the player attempts to hide in the trailer (the canonical ending), they will discover a letter written by Mia that thanks the Bakers for their kindness and warns them about Eveline.
+If the player tries to escape using the car, they will be confronted by Marguerite and Jack, the latter of whom savagely beats Zoe.
+If the player attempts to hide in the trailer, they will discover a letter written by Mia that thanks the Bakers for their kindness and warns them about Eveline.
 Zoe then wakes up at the dinner table with everything seemingly back to normal, but soon starts seeing visions of Eveline.

 Not a Hero

-Moments after extracting Ethan and Mia Winters, BSAA agent Chris Redfield teams up with the now reformed Umbrella Corporation, also known as Blue Umbrella, in order to apprehend Lucas Baker and uncover evidence on the mysterious group that created Eveline, called "The Connections."
-After rescuing Ethan Winters and sending him away on a helicopter, Chris proceeds into Lucas' lab in the salt mine, where he accidentally runs into one of Lucas' traps and has a bomb attached to his left wrist.
+Moments after extracting Ethan and Mia, BSAA agent Captain Chris Redfield teams up with the now reformed Umbrella Corporation, also known as Blue Umbrella, in order to apprehend Lucas Baker and uncover evidence on the mysterious group that created Eveline, called "The Connections".
+After Ethan and Mia are rescued and sent away in a helicopter during the conclusion of the main story, Chris proceeds into Lucas' lab in the salt mine, where he accidentally runs into one of Lucas' traps and has a bomb attached to his left wrist.
 Undeterred, Chris continues his pursuit.
 He tries to rescue several captured Umbrella soldiers, but they are killed by Lucas' traps.
 Eventually, Lucas activates a timer on Chris' bomb.
 Chris is forced to freeze the bomb in liquid nitrogen, disabling it long enough for him to remove it.

 With the bomb removed, Chris battles his way through more of Lucas' Molded and traps.
 He then finds his way into a secret Connections research lab, where Lucas had killed all of the Connections researchers and plans to betray the organization.
 Chris manages to corner and shoot Lucas, which triggers a mutation in his body.
 Chris battles and eventually kills the mutated Lucas, and stops him from transferring all of his data on Eveline to an unknown party.
 With his mission done and Eveline's infection contained, Chris returns to the Umbrella base camp for an urgent call.